 The final step on the path to sustainable ecommerce success?
 Letting everyone (and we really do mean everyone) know about the positive changes that you've been making.

-This is about more than getting your brand some well-deserved recognition (although let's face it, you deserve it) but also to help inspire other brands to follow your example and to keep educating your customers to expect more from the ecommerce brands that they choose to shop with.
+This is about more than getting your brand some well-deserved recognition (although, let's face it, you deserve it) but also helping inspire other brands to follow your example and to keep educating your customers to expect more from the ecommerce brands that they choose to shop with.

-Sustainable ecommerce is the future – and it absolutely needs to be.
-With consumers becoming increasingly conscious and demanding of higher, more ethical standards, brands that fail to take this sea change as seriously as they should will eventually get left behind.
+Sustainable ecommerce is the future—and it absolutely needs to be.
+With consumers becoming increasingly conscious and demanding higher, more ethical standards, brands that fail to take this sea change as seriously as they should will eventually get left behind.

-No business is perfect, and the path towards a more sustainable ecommerce operation is most definitely a journey.
-If you'd rather not go alone, the MindfulCommerce community offers support, resources, and solidarity from other ecommerce brands trying to make the same positive changes that you're undertaking.
+No business is perfect, and the path toward a more sustainable ecommerce operation is a journey.
+If you'd rather not go alone, the MindfulCommerce community offers support, resources, and solidarity from other ecommerce brands trying to make the same positive changes you're undertaking.

 Membership is free, so if you're looking for a little extra guidance and support as you transition to a greener model of business, there's nothing to hold you back from starting to make those positive changes today.